At 2TG our people are hard-working, forward-thinking and approachable. We believe our supportive culture is one of our greatest strengths.

 Successfully defended a firm of solicitors in a negligent conveyancing claim involving alleged overpayment of Stamp Duty Land Tax.

-Jessica has formidable and unique experience in International Trade Law matters.
+Jessica has unique experience in International Trade Law matters.
 Her experience in advisory work spans the full range of WTO treaty issues: technical barriers to trade, sanitary and phytosanitary measures, customs, national-treatment and most favour nation issues as well as agriculture and state aid.

 Jessica has in-depth, on-the-ground experience in trade defence instruments.
 She worked on one of the largest anti-dumping investigations of Chinese steel producers by the Canadian Government whilst a Pegasus Scholar.
 She was responsible for drafting responses to the Canadian Government’s anti-dumping questionnaire, as well as advising the Chinese client as to its engagement with the investigation.
 This has given her invaluable first-hand experience of the technical and specialised nature of anti-dumping and anti-subsidy work.